fgmacedo/python-statemachine/docs/states.md

 You can explicitly set final states.
-Transitions from these states are not allowed and will raise exception.
+Transitions from these states are not allowed and will raise exceptions.

 ```py
 >>> from statemachine import StateMachine, State